 The FDA recommends using ISO14971 for risk management of medical devices and although it doesn’t stipulate which risk methods to use it does state you must use some form of tool to analyse the risks.
 Most, if not all medical device companies these days will be using some form of FMEA tool for their design processes and this is fine for most situations, however by only using this then they are potentially missing failures by making this their only approach.
 Meaning they will be susceptible to recalls, device failures and ultimately user harm.

 Whilst FMEA is a bottom up approach, it looks at the failures of components in a specific system.
-FTA is quite different and the opposite of FMEA’s.
+Fault Tree Analysis is quite different and the opposite of FMEA’s.
 It uses a top down approach, providing analysis of the system (including component failures) which lead to the occurrence of a defined effect or event.

 Although not initially developed by them, FTA has been used extensively by NASA especially since the Challenger disaster in 1986.
 This probabilistic risk assessment method, once realised, became one of the most important reliability and safety analysis techniques available.